tasket/wyng-backup/README.md

 #### send

-   $ sudo sparsebak.py send
+   $ sudo wyng send

 The `send` command performs a backup by sending volume data to the archive as a *'session'* denoted by a date-time YYYYMMDD-HHMMSS.
 For example: 20190530-120000.
 Each session under an archival volume represents the entire contents of the source volume at that time.

-If sparsebak has no metadata on file about a volume, its treated as a new addition to the backup set so an initial snapshot will be made and a full backup will be sent to the archive;
+If wyng has no metadata on file about a volume, its treated as a new addition to the backup set so an initial snapshot will be made and a full backup will be sent to the archive;
 otherwise it will automatically use snapshot delta information to send a much faster